Jeffrey Toobin

-Jeffrey Ross Toobin (/ˈtuːbɪn/; born May 21, 1960) is an American lawyer, author, blogger, and longtime legal analyst for CNN.
-He announced his exit from CNN in August 2022.
+Jeffrey Ross Toobin (/ˈtuːbɪn/; born May 21, 1960) is an American lawyer, author, blogger, and legal analyst for CNN.

-During the Iran–Contra affair, Toobin served as an associate counsel on this investigation in the Department of Justice.
+During the Iran–Contra affair, Toobin served as an associate counsel on its investigation at the Department of Justice.
 He moved from government and the practice of law into full-time writing during the 1990s, when he published his first books.
-He wrote for The New Yorker from 1993 to 2020.
-He was fired that fall for masturbating on-camera during a ZOOM video conference call with co-workers.
-He continued to serve as legal analyst for CNN for two years.
+He wrote for The New Yorker from 1993 until 2020, when Toobin was fired for masturbating on-camera during a Zoom video conference call with co-workers.
+He apologized for his conduct and stated that he believed his camera was off during the incident.
+He continues to serve as a legal analyst for CNN.

-Toobin has written several books, including accounts of the 1970s Patty Hearst kidnapping and time with the SLA, the O. J. Simpson murder case, and the Clinton–Lewinsky scandal.
+Toobin has written several books, including accounts of the 1970s Patty Hearst kidnapping and her time with the SLA, the O. J. Simpson murder case, and the Clinton–Lewinsky scandal.
 The latter two were adapted for television as seasons of FX's American Crime Story, with the Simpson case premiering in 2016.

-Early life
+Early life and education

 Toobin was born to a Jewish-American family in New York City in 1960, a son of Marlene Sanders, former ABC News and CBS News correspondent, and Jerome Toobin, a news broadcasting producer.
 His younger brother, Mark, born in 1967 with Down syndrome, has lived apart from the family.

 Toobin attended Columbia Grammar & Preparatory School.
 While attending Harvard College for undergraduate studies, he covered sports for The Harvard Crimson.
 His column was titled "Inner Toobin".
 Toobin graduated magna cum laude with a Bachelor of Arts degree in American history and literature and was awarded a Harry S. Truman Scholarship.

 He attended Harvard Law School, where classmates included Elena Kagan, and he served as an editor of the Harvard Law Review.
-He graduated in 1986 with a J.D. magna cum laude.
+He graduated in 1986 with a J.D., magna cum laude.